-The healthcare plan will include/ consider: -
+Medical care plans will include/ consider: -

 - the medical condition, its triggers, signs, symptoms, and treatments - the pupil's resulting needs, including medication (its side-affects and its storage) and other treatments, dose, time, facilities, equipment, testing, dietary requirements and environmental issues e.g. crowded corridors, travel time between lessons - specific support for the pupil's educational, social, and emotional needs if applicable- for example, how absences will be managed, requirements for extra time to complete exams, use of rest periods or additional support in catching up with lessons, counselling sessions - The level of support needed, (some children will be able to take responsibility for their own health needs), including in emergencies.
-If a child is self-managing their own medication, this should be clearly stated with appropriate arrangements for monitoring - who in the school needs to be aware of the child's condition and the support required - written permission from parents for medication to be administered by a member of staff, or self-administered by individual pupils during school hours - separate arrangements or procedures required for school trips or other school activities outside of the normal school timetable that will ensure the child can participate e.g. risk assessments - where confidentiality issues are raised by the parent/child, the designated individuals to be entrusted with information about the child's condition - what to do in an emergency, including whom to contact, and contingency arrangements - Plans are filed in the medical room and clearly labelled.
+If a child is self-managing their own medication, this should be clearly stated with appropriate arrangements for monitoring - written permission from parents for medication to be administered by a member of staff, or self-administered by individual pupils during school hours - where confidentiality issues are raised by the parent/child, the designated individuals to be entrusted with information about the child's condition - what to do in an emergency, including whom to contact, and contingency arrangements - Plans are filed in the medical room and added onto the child's school base record.
 These are reviewed annually unless things change in the interim. - Parents are responsible for informing the school about any changes to their child's condition/care plan

-Procedure for pupils with allergies/intolerance
+Procedure for pupils with allergies/ intolerance

-- If a child has an allergy or intolerance, communications will take place between the medical officer and the child's parents. - An allergy or intolerance form will be completed by the parents and stored in a folder in the medical room

-- The information on this form will be recorded on PASS/3sys for all staff to see, and passed onto the catering department - This will be reviewed yearly
+- If a child has an allergy or intolerance, communications will take place between the medical officer and the child's parents. - An allergy or intolerance form will be completed by the parents and stored in a folder in the medical room - The information on this form will be recorded on School Base for all staff to see, and passed onto the catering department - This will be reviewed at least yearly or as necessary